 - Generic Drug Manufacturers in Strayhorn v.
 Wyeth Pharma, Inc., successfully arguing in the U.S. Court of Appeals for the Sixth Circuit that the plaintiffs’ design defect and warning claims are preempted by federal law.
 737 F.3d 378 (6th Cir.
 2013).

-- The Generic Pharmaceutical Association in an amicus submission to the California Supreme Court in litigation challenging personal jurisdiction over nonresident pharmaceutical mass torts.
+- The Generic Pharmaceutical Association in an Amicus Brief in the California Bristol Myers Squibb litigation challenging personal jurisdiction over nonresident pharmaceutical mass torts.

 Business, Financial Services and Real Estate Litigation